o-jasper/o-jasper-luakit-stuff/listview/history/readme.md

     ln -s path_to_/o-jasper-luakit-stuff/o_jasper_common
     ln -s path_to_/o-jasper-luakit-stuff/paged_chrome

 It also needs the socket package..
-Damn lua doesnt come with millisecond times.
+Lua doesnt come with millisecond times.

 And then in `~/.config/luakit/rc.lua`, do `require listview.history.chrome"`